Disclaimer: If you want to cry, then cry…

 The Cannibalistic Social Engineer

 Who, in signature American past, present and future, can possibly be a bigger figure than the harbinger of U.S. geopolitical hellfire?
 The answer to imposing query is obvious to anyone whose intelligent quotient has been registered by a numerical standard glued together by a minimum of three digits characterized by every neuron involved in the action of thought-formation to play their role sufficiently.
 Kissinger sits on the front page of American discourse as the architect of U.S. hegemony’s global spread.
 Insouciantly relevant in any conversation that has taken place at the dinner table of any household across the country since the mid-20th century, H. Kissinger takes the center in the image of homegrown aggression.
-Like a character straight out of a Wes Craven film [if he were to be fictional], his mind is a labyrinthine of horrific outcome.
+Like a character straight out of a Wes Craven film [if he were to be fictional], his mind is labyrinthine, producing a horrific outcome.
 No other dynamic political duo has displayed blatant stupidity than that of Kissinger and Nixon.
 However, no one had [or, has] a keen eye on peoples’ varying “comfort zones” they way Kissinger sees them.
 People have a “comfort zone” and when you have a lot of people with similar “comfort zones” you will seem them flocking together.
 See, let’s take, for example [that a lot of your “high-IQs” like to draw parallels with], a game of chess.
 Most people who play chess do so from a victim’s perspective; people in power play chess knowing how to take advantage of the victim.
 An advantage in the game of life [mirrored as a match of chess] is seeing that there is absolutely nothing inherently, morally or ethically wrong with segregation as long as the segregation is voluntary and not coerced–and that there is no violence.
 A peek into how the synapses in the mind of an architect of a cold, calculating [and greedy] strategy such as the U.S. geopolitical plan (which is long-term), you’ll find that they can depict an apocalyptic scenario play-out in which people segregate into their “comfort zones” in classifications such as race, ethnicity, religion and socio-economic class.
 If the scenario bears conditions that are just too much for a person to deal with (which, by the way, is what apocalyptic means), they’ll be broken-down to the point that their only refuge is to segregate into groups with a similar or exact interests.

 If you were to strip away the stupidity in his orchestration of the [current] U.S. geopolitical strategy (where he mobilized the proto Indo-European instinct of “constant war”), which has done nothing but produce indignation persistently throughout the past five generations, you would see the leadership skills beneath the vile composite of Kissinger.
 It takes one to know one, but even the fool-hearted knows that you cannot permit one or two or even a handful of people to constantly create disunity and disharmony (division) within your group (post-segregation).
 You have to get rid of them and this was the initial strategy behind the Vietnam War (until it backfired).
 This is tantamount if you are to be a figure of leadership or placed in a leadership position.
 It’s no longer about “my daddy was never home“, if you’re the one who recognizes that there are problems within your group then you need to take action for the good of the other people in your group.
 You’re the one who figured out how to untie the knot of self-hatred and guilt while everyone else is still squirming around for freedom.